 Emosaic is a interactive prototype that is the result of a student project of the course Make emotions visible (German: Emotionen sichtbar machen) at the University of Applied Sciences Potsdam.
-The project was concepted, designed and build by Philipp Geuder, Marie Claire Leidinger, Martin von Lupin and supervised by Marian Dörk and Tobias Schröder.
+The project was concepted, designed and built by Philipp Geuder, Marie Claire Leidinger, Martin von Lupin and supervised by Marian Dörk and Tobias Schröder.

 There are two versions of prototypes:

 Version 1 is the result of the initial course in 2014.

 Prototype and concept received recognition by Digital Humanities in German speaking countries and was awarded with the DARIAH-DE DH-Award 2015.

 1 minute video of Poster-Slam 2015 (German).

 Version 2 was designed and developed in 2015 to exhaust the potential of the concept.
 It was published at DHd 2016 (German) and arXiv.

 We present Emosaic, a tool for visualising affective content of text documents, considering multiple dimensions of emotion and varying levels of semantic granularity.

 Therefore, we introduce a colour mapping that translates any point in three-dimensional affective space into a unique colour.

 Nearly all research on emotion refers to the VAD emotion model that divides emotions into three components: